 This article, from the New York Times, speaks to how parents can build a “safe digital environment” for their online learners.
 It’s full of great ideas, some of which the Beau Biden Foundation talks about often.

 - Talk to your child about privacy, and find out what it means to them.
 If you can understand a child’s anxieties, you can help them find ways to safely learn online.

 - Talk to your child about their webcam.
 If they’re uncomfortable using it, talk to them – and their teacher – about different options.

 - Talk to your child’s school, research the platforms the school is using, familiarize yourself with the platform’s privacy settings, and know what data about your child is being collected.

-Online learning will be a reality for millions of students and their families this fall.
+Online learning is a reality for millions of students and their families.
 It’s the responsibility of all adults – parents, teachers, school administrators – to do whatever they can to protect children and keep them safe.